Terenty Deribas

 Terenty Dmitrievich Deribas (Терентий Дмитриевич Дерибас; 28 March 1883 – 28 July 1938) was a Russian revolutionary, Chekist and later a 1st rank State Security Commissioner in the NKVD.

 Deribas was born in the village of Uspenskoe, Kherson Governorate in to a prosperous Cossack family.
 He joined the Bolshevik Party in 1904.

 In November 1918, Deribas joined the Cheka and the Red Army, and was chief of the political department of several divisions.
 He took part in suppression of counter-revolutionary uprisings, including those of Kronstadt and Tambov.

 In 1929, Deribas was transferred as a representative of the OGPU to the Far East, where he led a massive repression.
 In 1931, he became a member of the board of the NKVD.

-During the Great Purge, Deribas was removed from his post on accusations of Trotskyism (31 July 1937), then arrested (12 August 1937), sentenced to death (28 July 1938), and executed by shooting on the same day, at the firing range Kommunarka.
+During the Great Purge, when the new head of the NKVD Nikolai Yezhov was systematically removing officers associated with his predecessor, Genrikh Yagoda, the Politburo issued an order on 8 May 1937, recalling Deribas to Moscow, and appointing Vsevolod Balitsky as his replacement, but in June Balitsky was dismissed and Deribas was temporarily reinstated, until Genrikh Lyushkov arrived to replace him on 31 July 1937.